PetersGlory/splitpay/src/README.md

 - **Webhook Simulator**: Tool for testing webhook handling
 - **Status Page**: Real-time API status and uptime

-This comprehensive backend documentation provides all the necessary information for implementing a robust, secure, and scalable payment processing system for SpleetPay.
+This comprehensive backend documentation provides all the necessary information for implementing a robust, secure, and scalable payment processing system for SplitPay.